Sweats/Damned/README.md

 # Damned
-A repository for updating an abandoned game that is on Steam.
+A repository for updating a game on Steam called Damned.

 # What is this repository?

 This repository is used to keep track of changes that the community has made to the game.
-Currently it is only possible to add in new maps into the game.
-Tools will be written to streamline the process of adding in new maps into the game.
-As of right now, it's a little tedious to add in a new map.
+Tools will be written to streamline the process of adding in patches that contain new maps and balance changes into the game.

 For more information, see this post on the Steam community forums:

 https://steamcommunity.com/app/251170/discussions/0/1700542968204133958/

-Do not download the zip file because the latest changes will always be here.
+Do not download the zip file on the steam post because the latest changes will always be here.
 You can download the zip file from here.

 # Communication